 Our CAG contributes to the education of around 2,200 students inclusive of all phases on the MBBS programme.
 We have a range of postgraduate taught programmes including MSc/PG Diploma in Rheumatology; MSc in Immunology; MSc in Clinical Dermatology and MSc in Advanced Practice.
 There is supervision and student support for over 50 PhD students in training at any one time.

 We host and contribute to a variety of professional training programmes, such as the long running ‘Conquest of Skin Disease Course’ developed for GPs, an annual Ano-Genital and Mucosal dermatology course.

 Most recently, we led a successful bid to deliver an MSc in Genomic Medicine funded by Health Education England and in full partnership with St George’s University School of Medicine.

 Key achievements in education include:

-- Members of the CAG are actively involved in delivering two summer schools aimed at pupils from local ‘Widening Participation schools’ namely Reach Out for Healthcare Science Programme 2014 (funded by HESL).
-This week long summer school is aimed at raising aspirations of one hundred 14 year old pupils and promoting the range of careers within the healthcare science sector.
+- Members of the CAG are actively involved in delivering two summer schools aimed at pupils from local ‘Widening Participation schools’ namely Reach Out for Healthcare Science Programme 2014 (funded by Health Education South London).
+This week long summer school is aimed at raising aspirations of one hundred 14 year old pupils and promoting the range of careers within the healthcare science sector

 - An app has been created called ‘Infections’ that provides the workforce with information regarding a whole host of guidelines relating to infection such as: empirical antimicrobial treatment; antimicrobial prophylaxis; infection prevention and control and many more.